home-assistant/companion.home-assistant/docs/notifications/actionable.md

             my_custom_data: foo_bar
 ```

-When an action is selected an event named `ios.notification_action_fired` will be emitted on the Home Assistant event bus.
+When an action is selected an event named `mobile_app.notification_action_fired` will be emitted on the Home Assistant event bus.
 Below is an example payload.

 ```json
 {